 Spend time with people.
 When it’s cold out, it’s all too easy to hunker down for the evening, one evening after the other.
 But hibernation is only effective if you’re a bear.
 So reach out for some human contact.
 Give a friend or family member a call.
 Pay them a visit or invite them over.
 Get yourself to a social or religious group meeting.
 Give yourself a push to stay connected.

 Bring something new into your life.
 It seems like the conventional wisdom is to view winter as a time to let ourselves go.
 To stagnate.
 While we wait for better weather and the rebirth of spring.
 So how about switching things up and making winter a time to add to your life?
 Pick up a book or two that you have been putting off.
 Try a new hobby, one that works well with winter, like a craft you can do at home.
 Take a class.
 Stimulate your mind!
 Make it a goal to look back on this winter as “the time I finally got around to …” And then get around to it.

 Schedule something fun each week.
 Don’t let yourself get caught up in that “let me just get through this until spring” attitude.
 Even if that’s the way you feel.
 Instead, have something to look forward to each week.
 Get something on the weekly calendar that makes you smile.

 Find a reason to love winter.
 Watching a beautiful snowfall?
-A pace that is a little less hectic after the summer, fall and holiday season?
+A pace that is a little less hectic after the summer, fall, and holiday seasons?
 A chance to catch up on a home project?
 Come on, use your imagination.
 There has to be at least one reason to look forward to winter.
 No?
-Then how about this: Right after winter comes spring!
+Then how about this: right after winter comes spring!